nibtr/gox/README.md

 # goitr

-goitr is a simple interpreter for educational purposes, mainly referencing the "Crafting Interpreter" book but with my own implementation to port into go.
+goitr is a simple tree-walk interpreter for educational purposes, mainly referencing the "Crafting Interpreter" book but with my own implementation to port into go.

-The project's purpose is for me to learn more about go and how programming languages work in general, so bugs and imperfect code all to be expected.
+The project's purpose is for me to learn more about go and how programming languages work in general, so bugs and imperfect code are to be expected.
 It's not a full-fledge product anyway.

 The remaining sections are mainly my notes and understandings on the